cniswander/About_Me/README.md

 About Me
 ========

 Almost all of the software I've written is closed source.
-But here are a few exceptions!
+But this github account shows you a few exceptions!